 Choosing a Mini Pig breeder can be a daunting and challenging process.
 Many breeders have unrealistic and outrageous claims about general breeding practices, including the parents sizing, temperament and health.
 As a result of these unethical breeding practices, many pig parents end up with a pig perhaps much larger than expected and too often these wonderful piggies end up unwanted, homeless and in shelters or rescues.

-*We are happy to announce that we are a Registered Breeder with the American Mini Pig Association, as well as a Certified Breeder with the Mini Pig Breeders, INC. These associations holds the highest of standards for breeders to follow, aiding in the positive progression of the Mini Pet Pig.*
+*We are happy to announce that we are a Registered Breeder with the American Mini Pig Association.
+This association holds the highest of standards for breeders to follow, aiding in the positive progression of the Mini Pet Pig.*

 We feel fully obligated to be an open, honest and a transparent Mini Pig Breeder, to ensure that potential Mini Pig adopters know exactly what they are getting into when adopting a pig from Three Little Pigs.
 We hold high standards when placing our Mini Pigs into homes, so as not to contribute to homelessness of pigs.
 If at any point an adopter from Three Little Pigs is unable to care for their pig, we will take back your piggy - no questions asked, but there will, of course, be no refund for the take back.